7 benefits of autonomous cars

 #3.
 Eliminate stop-and-go waves by 100%

-According to research at the University of Illinois at Urbana-Champaign, autonomous cars could eliminate the waves of traffic created by stop-and-go behavior (where humans, rather than road accidents, develop changes in speeds).
+According to research at the University of Illinois at Urbana-Champaign, autonomous cars could eliminate the waves of traffic created by stop-and-go behaviour (where humans, rather than road accidents, develop speed changes).

-This, in turn, will not only save people time but decrease the time their cars are on the roads and therefore reduce emissions.
+This, in turn, will not only save people time but also decrease the time their cars are on the roads and reduce emissions.

 #4.
 10% improvement in fuel economy